Friday, September 16, 2016

 And what did Cashman do?
 He did the dumbest thing imaginable: He took the one thing that was keeping us in the Playoff race, the bullpen, and destroyed it.
 He traded Aroldis Chapman, one of the best closers in baseball, to the Chicago Cubs.
 Then he traded Andrew Miller, also one of the best closers in baseball, to the Cleveland Indians.

 I'm not even going to get on his case for trading Carlos Beltran, the team's best hitter all season long.
-As with last season, when Mark Teixeira got hurt and Bird stepped in at 1st base and hit just as well, Sanchez has filled Beltran's place in the rotation.
+As with last season, when Mark Teixeira got hurt and Bird stepped in at 1st base and hit just as well, Sanchez has filled Beltran's place in the lineup.

-But before those 2 trades, here was the pitching setup: The starter would go 6 innings, Dellin Betances would pitch the 7th, Miller the 8th, and Chapman the 9th.
+But before those 2 trades, here was the pitching setup: The starter would go 6 innings, Betances would pitch the 7th, Miller the 8th, and Chapman the 9th.

 Now?
 The starter goes 6, Betances pitches the 9th, and the 7th and 8th are handed to... a bunch of guys who can't fucking pitch at the major league level.
 And Betances, as we have seen, is no closer.